google/oss-policies-info/foundational-cxx-support-matrix.md

 The relevant policies are described at https://opensource.google/documentation/policies/cplusplus-support.
 This document captures the specific version numbers as resolved by those policies.

+Note that some of these version supports apply broadly to other languages as well, and are not exclusive to C++.

 ## Linux distributions
 | Distribution    | Supported Version      | Last Changed | Next Change [^next-change] |
 |-----------------|------------------------|--------------|-------------|